-Specialised Therapies for Local Authorities & Fostering Agencies
+Specialised Therapies for Local Authorities, Fostering & Adoption Agencies

 Dr Earley is versatile in her approach to psychological distress and can work within a range of therapy modalities.

 She aims to find the simplest and most effective route to improve wellbeing.
 Some examples of the therapies Dr Earley has offered are below.

 Dr Earley frequently works with Local Authority's to deliver services to children who for a range of reasons cannot access mainstream services.

 She also supports residential children’s homes and provides training and supervision to staff.
 Some examples of the highly specialised therapies that Dr Earley can offer are below.

 - 25 sessions of DDP/Psychodynamic Psychotherapy and assessment for a family funded by Nottingham City Council